reliablerascal/fl-legislation-etl/README.md

 # Florida Legislative Voting Database
 6/27/24
- This repo creates a data pipeline for Florida legislative votes.
-The database is currently managed locally on my Windows machine, with intent to deploy to Azure in support of the Jacksonville Tributary's [Legislative Voting dashboard](https://shiny.jaxtrib.org/).
+ This repo creates a data pipeline supporting the [Jacksonville Tributary's](https://jaxtrib.org/) legislative voting dashboard ([see prior version](https://shiny.jaxtrib.org/)).
+The ETL scripts are adapted from an R script originally created by **[apantazi](https://github.com/topics/legislative-dashboard)**.
+My intent is to make it easier for others to maintain/develop the app, quickly adapt it to different jurisdictions, and create new apps from the same processed data using any programming language.
+The database is currently managed locally on my Windows machine, with intent to deploy to Azure and possibly enable export to SQLite or csv.

+ See also my repo for front-end application development **[legislator dashboard](https://github.com/reliablerascal/fl-legislation-app-postgres)**.

 ## Overview of the database
 <img src="./diagrams/etl-schematic.png" width=100%>